EU governments to review flight compensation as delays grow

-Under EU rules, travellers are entitled to up to 600 euros ($663.24) if a flight is delayed by at least three hours or cancelled less than 14 days before departure.
+Under EU rules, travelers are entitled to up to 600 euros ($663.24) if a flight is delayed by at least three hours or canceled less than 14 days before departure.
 They can also receive compensation if they are denied boarding.

 Croatia, which holds the six-month EU presidency, has proposed amending the rules on compensation for delays and cancellations at talks among EU governments on revising passengers’ rights that are due to start in the coming weeks.